 The AirPods have been designed to sit in your ears and come with no additional clasps, clips or paraphernalia to stop them falling out.
 That is clearly going to worry a lot of people as to whether the AirPods have the ability to stay put.
 It will also likely depend on the shape of your ears and how well you get on with in-ear headphones in general.

 Sitting at your desk, mincing around the house, or generally lounging on the sofa and you'll have no problem.
 Walking to the shops and back and the AirPods are comfortable.
 They stay put.

 With a lack of wires there will be an appeal to run in them, especially if you connect them to your Apple Watch.
-For our review we ran 5km and 10km with the AirPods in.
+We've run various distances over 5km and 10km with the AirPods in.

 On the 5km run the AirPods stayed in our ears, worked flawlessly, and we enjoyed the freedom of not only running wirelessly, but also without a joining cable between the two 'Pods bashing on the back of our neck.

 On our 10km run we found the experience wasn't as pleasurable.
 Not only did the sound performance deteriorate as the headphones loosened in our ears with the constant movement, but the left headphone fell out twice when we went to wipe our brow of sweat - sending it flying into the road.
 Apple doesn't sell these as a pair of sports headphones, sure, but that does negate one of what could be a potential strength.